-We live in an uncertain and constantly changing world.
-Having a formal process to identify our material sustainability issues helps us report on those that matter most to our business and stakeholders.
+Our sustainability materiality process helps us report on the issues that matter most to our business and stakeholders.

 Defining our material sustainability issues

 A sustainability issue is material to HUL if it meets two conditions.
 Firstly, if it is considered a principal risk or an element of a principal risk, which could impact our business or performance.
 And secondly, if it is deemed important to our key stakeholders, including: consumers, customers (including retailers), suppliers & business partners, planet & society (including citizens, NGOs, governments), shareholders and our employees.

 We use our sustainability materiality assessment to identify priority sustainability issues across our value chain so that we can report on the issues of most interest to our stakeholders.

 There is a clear management oversight on the material ESG risks.
 The 2022 Materiality risk matrix has been reviewed and approved by HUL's Risk Management Committee and ESG Committee.
 We commit to updating our assessment periodically (at least once in 2 years or event-based) to ensure it reflects changes in our business and the external context.

 Our 2022 sustainability materiality assessment, assessed key ESG risk topics using a ‘Double materiality’ lens of ‘Impact on Business’ and ‘Importance to Stakeholders’ in the India FMCG context.
 Basis our analysis, we identified 23 key topics relating to ESG risks that have been further categorised into 5 Focus Areas.

 Each of these 23 topics has also been detailed out into specific issues pertaining to that topic in India.
 Improving Health & Well-being, Reducing Environmental Impact and Enhancing Livelihoods encompass the three Big Goals of the HUL ESG goals.